homeowmorphism/okbot/README.md

 ```

 ## Exit
 Ctrl+D should work if you are using Linux.
-If you are using a Mac, Press Ctrl+Z.
+If you are using a Mac, press Ctrl+Z.

 ## Requirements
 tweepy library.